 A little bit confusing at first, but much more original than the rest of the pack, isn’t it?

-The display is neatly decorated with the leaf-shaped hands hovering above a hand-engraved dial that features the traditional barleycorn pattern.
+The display is neatly decorated with leaf-shaped hands.
+Hovering above the hand-engraved dial that features the traditional barleycorn pattern, they perfectly match the overall styling of the watch.

-I also like the way the notched bezel matched to the dial via a circular band on the bezel flange that shows the same coin-edge pattern.
+I also like the way the notched bezel matches the dial via a circular band on the bezel flange that shows the same coin-edge pattern.
+A very nice touch, that.

-The Retro 2 is powered by a slightly modified ETA 2824-2 Swiss made automatic caliber, which is also present in the recently introduced Revue Thommen Airspeed Instrument RT1920, a more youth-oriented TAG Heuer Carrera Calibre 5 and the tongue-in-cheek Fortis IQ Art Edition LE designed specifically for nerds.
+The Retro 2 features a slightly modified ETA 2824-2 Swiss made automatic caliber, which is also present in the recently introduced Revue Thommen Airspeed Instrument, and a more youth-oriented TAG Heuer Aquaracer Calibre 5.

-Alas, although the steel case features a transparent “display” back, there is nothing to look at behind the sapphire crystal.
-Judging by the picture below, the movement seems to be installed without extra decoration.
+Alas, although the steel case features a transparent “display” back, there is nothing particularly interesting to look at behind the sapphire crystal.
+Judging by the picture below, the movement seems to be installed without any extra decoration.
+An engraved barley-corn pattern would look so cool on this mechanism!

-This is sad since the watch is coming to the market bearing a hefty price tag.
+The lack of personalization on the movement is sad.
+Mainly because the watch is coming to the market bearing such a hefty price tag.

 Well, you just can’t have everything, right?